worldamazing/plan/docs/overview.md

 1. **Peoples Department (PD)**: Shifting away from traditional law enforcement models, the GIPD focuses on proactive community engagement, conflict resolution, and addressing the root causes of criminality.
 As crime becomes obsolete in a GI world, these roles will naturally evolve into emergency response and broader community relations, ensuring continued care and support for all members.
 1. **Innovation Department (ID)**: The Innovation Department isn’t just one branch of the GI—it’s the connective tissue.
 It supports bold ideas, cross-generational mentorship, and collaborative invention.
 The ID helps turn wild visions into real-world contributions, fueling the future through creativity, ingenuity, and collective genius.
 It lives inside every other department—asking the questions, building the prototypes, and sparking the unexpected.
 It ensures we never stagnate.
 Never settle.
 Never stop growing. **The ID exists so the future can keep arriving.
 If the GI is the body, ID is its restless mind.**
 1. **Global Safety and Preparedness**: A unified global approach to emergency services, integrating local and global capabilities to handle disasters, defense, and humanitarian aid seamlessly.
-1. **Additional Inititiaves**: A yearly world pizza party, adventure vehicles for personal use, urban wildlife tracking, setting global cultural norms, reducing redundant work through automation, and much more.
+1. **Additional Inititiaves**: A yearly world pizza party, adventure vehicles for personal use, urban wildlife tracking, setting global cultural norms, and much more.

 For a deeper dive into these initiatives, visit the [World Amazing Initiatives](https://github.com/worldamazing/plan/blob/main/docs/initiatives.md) document.